gjbex/Fortran-MOOC/docs/file_io.md

 | `'sequential'` | 1.5       |  1.8     |
 | `'stream'`     | 1.0       |  1.0     |

-As for all benchmarks, you mileage may vary depending on relative record size and the characteristics of your file storage.
+As for all benchmarks, your mileage may vary depending on relative record size and the characteristics of your file storage.

 As for the other access types, stream I/O can be either formatted or